Aerated wastewater treatment ponds used for evaluating MLSS bacteria levels in an industrial facility.

 Optimizing MLSS in Wastewater Treatment

-The traditional activated sludge wastewater treatment plants operate with MLSS concentrations ranging approximately from 1500 mg/l to 5000 mg/l.
+The traditional activated sludge wastewater treatment plants operate with MLSS concentrations ranging approximately from 1,500 mg/L to 5,000 mg/L.

-It can be achieved by understanding the bacterial activity in the system.
 Testing and evaluation of MLSS in wastewater treatment processes can be done using different methods.

 In large plants, a daily check is preferable during peak flow.